06

 Digitalization is top-of-mind in the insurance industry, and there’s a wealth of information on the topic.
 But implementing digital insurance isn’t as simple as adopting an online interface and moving to paperless billing; insurers must carefully transform their entire organization to fully meet evolving customer expectations in the digital space.
 Becoming a digital insurance company is a journey rather than a destination, and knowing how – and where – to take the first step is often the first struggle insurers will face.

-It’s key to begin implementing digital insurance with a careful strategy rather than jumping in with both feet.
+It’s key to begin implementing digital insurance platform with a careful strategy rather than jumping in with both feet.
 Unfortunately, there is no one-size-fits-all approach, and insurers may find themselves overwhelmed with a barrage of products, tools and technologies that promise to help them disrupt the digital space.
 If you aren’t sure how to choose the right ones for your needs and ecosystem, partnering with a strong technology partner can be a great start to digital transformation.

 2. State of IT infrastructure